Armenian genocide recognition: Israel

 MKs who support recognition have acknowledged the negative effect which it could have on Israel–Azerbaijan and Israel–Turkey relations.
 As then Knesset Spokesperson Rivlin said, "Turkey is and will be an ally of Israel.
 The talks with Turkey are understandable and even necessary from a strategic and diplomatic perspective.
 But those circumstances cannot justify the Knesset ignoring the tragedy of another people" and Ayelet Shaked (of the religious-nationalist Jewish Home party) said: "We must confront our silence and that of the world in the face of such horrors."
+Following the recognition of the genocide in 2026, the Foreign ministry of Azerbaijan called the recognition a "distortion of the historical facts".

-In 2000, then–education minister Yossi Sarid, chairman of the dovish Meretz party, announced plans to place the Armenian genocide on Israel's history curricula.
+In 2000, then-education minister Yossi Sarid, chairman of the Meretz party, announced plans to place the Armenian genocide on Israel's history curricula.
 As a result of Sarid's 2000 speech to an Armenian church in Jerusalem recognizing their genocide, he became persona non grata in Turkey.
 Meretz has long fought for recognition of the genocide.
 Zehava Galon, a successor of Sarid as Meretz leader, has initiated several motions in the Knesset calling for the government to recognize the Armenian genocide.
 In 2013 she said, "Reconciliation with Turkey is an important and strategic move, but it should not affect the recognition."
 Her 2014 motion also enjoyed much support on the Knesset floor, including that of Knesset Speaker Yuli Edelstein.
 Galon has also paid her respects at local Armenian memorial services.

-Rivlin, the former president of Israel, was one of the Knesset's most outspoken proponents of recognition.
+Rivlin, as president of Israel, was one of the Knesset's most outspoken proponents of recognition.
 It was reported in 2014 that due to the sensitivities of Israel's relationship with Turkey, Rivlin was quietly distancing himself from the Israeli campaign to recognize the Armenian genocide and chose not to sign the annual petition, which he had previously done.
 Still, Israel has taken greater steps toward Armenian genocide recognition under Rivlin's presidency.
 Rivlin was the first Israeli president to speak at the United Nations on the issue.
 During the United Nations Holocaust Memorial on January 28, 2015, President Rivlin spoke about the Armenian tragedy.
 It was observed that in his speech he used the phrase רצח בני העם הארמני reẓaḥ bnei haʿam haArmeni, which means "the murder of the members of the Armenian nation," coming close to the Hebrew term for genocide, רצח עם reẓaḥ ʿam.
 In addition, 2015 marked the first time that Israel sent a delegation—Nachman Shai (Zionist Union) and Anat Berko (Likud)—to Yerevan for the official memorial event.